Last night, Koko hosted one of the shows of the year.

 Through their first album Left Fire, Arcane Roots became synonymous with air-guitar-inducing acrobatics and the kind of time changes that would make the world’s physicists weep with despair Read more…

-Weeknight gigs are normally low energy affairs.
+Weeknight gigs are normally low-energy affairs.
 The crowd is usually set on saving its energy for Friday, that one long last push needed to get work done and dusted before the weekend.
 Then, come Friday and Saturday night, it’s time to go the fuck off and spend the rest of the weekend in recovery.

 Normally.